 For further information, refer to www.viro.it.

 The deadbolt is made from case-hardened, tempered steel.
-The security cylinder is built with six pins and is protected by a rotating anti-drill plate in special case-hardened, tempered 4.4 mm thick steel, and it uses pick resistant dimple nickel-plated brass keys.
+The security cylinder has six pins and is protected by a rotating anti-drill plate made of special 4.4-mm-thick, case-hardened, tempered steel.
+It also uses pick-resistant dimple nickel-plated brass keys.

-The design of the EuroMonolit has the deadbolt completely shrouded and when protected by the 12mm square security chain thieves won’t have access to use bolt cutters or a grinder.
+The EuroMonolit’s design completely shrouds the deadbolt, and when protected by the 12mm square security chain, thieves won’t have access to bolt cutters or a grinder.
 An expert lock picker can get through most locks, but it’s much easier and quicker to just cut the chain.

 Cut Testing

-I cut all the various sized chains with a powered angle grinder with aluminum oxide wheel, with the chain locked down tightly in a vise.
+I cut all the various-sized chains with a powered angle grinder with an aluminum oxide wheel, with the chain locked down tightly in a vise.
 I also tested cutting the chain with it hanging loosely, which is how it would be in a typical situation when your bike was locked down.
 It took around 15-20% longer when it wasn’t secured in a vise since the chain moved around somewhat and caused the wheel to bind occasionally during cutting.
-During my testing, I pushed as hard as I could with my angle grinder to cut through the 12mm chain, not caring about the grinder wheel, things binding up, and my safety.
-After some experimenting and running multiple tests, I’d think it would take a tad under 1 minute to cut the 12mm chain in a real-life situation.
-I tried to replicate how a thief would hurriedly cut the chain, and not do it correctly.
-The standard method is to be careful, cut slow, not allow the wheel to bind, and move back and forth during the cut.
+During my testing, I pushed as hard as possible with my angle grinder to cut through the 12mm chain, not caring about the grinder wheel, things binding up, and my safety.
+After experimenting and running multiple tests, I’d think it would take under 1 minute to cut the 12mm chain in a real-life situation.
+I tried to replicate how a thief would hurriedly cut the chain but could not do it correctly.
+The standard method is to be careful, cut slowly, not allow the wheel to bind, and move back and forth during the cut.

 Bottom Line

-Nothing is theft-proof, but the excellent pewag 12mm security chain with the Viro EuroMonolith pick resistant shrouded padlock requires an angle grinder to cut.
-Having to use a powered tool to cut the chain, which is a noisy and challenging operation, slows down the process and making your precious item a less likely target.
-I’ll continue to use the 12mm chain and the shrouded lock to secure my bike on my trucks bike rack, in the bed of the topper, and even on various racks around town.
+Nothing is theft-proof, but the excellent pewag 12mm security chain with the Viro EuroMonolith pick-resistant shrouded padlock requires an angle grinder to cut.
+Using a powered tool to cut the chain, a noisy and challenging operation, slows down the process and makes your precious item a less likely target.
+I’ll continue to use the 12mm chain and the shrouded lock to secure my bike on my truck’s bike rack, in the bed of the topper, and even on various racks around town.

-Any of the pewag security chains with a shrouded lock is an ideal candidate as a theft deterrent to protect your bike, with highlights to their 10mm and 12mm sizes.
+Any pewag security chain with a shrouded lock is an ideal candidate as a theft deterrent to protect your bike, with highlights to their 10mm and 12mm sizes.

 About pewag